 - Skyscanner – Skyscanner is a very intuitive platform that lets you search for an open-ended trip.
 If you’re not 100% sure where you want to go (or when) then start your search with Skyscanner.

-I always start my searches with Momondo.
-Momondo is a very legitimate website that returns the cheapest flight 92% of the time.
+I always start my searches with Skyscanner.
 They search booking websites and airlines all around the world to ensure that no deal goes unlooked.
 They cast the widest net and constantly are vetting the sites they search.
 Start with them!
-They are super legit.